CD-Xbow/ez-filter/README.md

 # EZ-filter
-Small app to apply easily CSS filers, rotate and scale images.
+A small, no frills app to apply easily CSS filters, rotate and scale images.

-Save as PNG or JPG
+Saves as PNG or JPG

-Eventually I want to add this to an AI generation and modification app
+Easy to use, works on mobile and desktops

+### Test it
+Try it out here - https://ez-filter.puter.site/

+### Installation
+Copy the files and off you go.
+No node, no react just plain HTML/CSS/JS

+Enjoy!